yurimann/first-ajax/README.md

 To prove to you that you are all connected, we're going to change URL's once again.

 ### Practice
-1. Comment out your second AJAX request
+1. Add a new `<button>` that says "Run AJAX Request to Count" to the Step 7 `<section>`
-2. Build a third AJAX request that retrieves the info at the `/count` URL.
-Again, bind it to the `<button>` click, send no data, and expect 'text' in response.
+2. Create a new AJAX request bound to the `<button>` that retrieves the information at the `/count` url (Send no data, expect text as a response).
 3. Run your request and investigate your Network tab.
 This is a shared count of the total number of Bitmakers to ever visit this URL.
+4. In a `done` callback, write the responseData to the Step 7 `<section>`.
 Ask your neighbour what number they got and compare.
 Run your request a few times and compare again!

 ## Step 8 - Sending Data with your Request
 It's time for our AJAX request to send information TO the server, in addition to getting responseData FROM the server.
 We do this by supplying a JavaScript object as `data` in our call to `$.ajax`.
 It is a set of key-value pairs and looks like this: